White House now says Trump disagrees with Russian request to question U.S. diplomat

 House Minority Leader Nancy Pelosi, D-Calif., told reporters at her weekly press conference Thursday that the suggestion of handing over McFaul is “outrageous.”

-“That the president would even entertain the idea of subjecting our diplomats to [Russian president Vladimir] Putin’s thuggery — that is an abuse of power,” he said.
+“That the president would even entertain the idea of subjecting our diplomats to Putin’s thuggery — that is an abuse of power,” he said.

-Trump said Monday during his joint press conference with Putin that he was intrigued by the idea.
+Trump said Monday during his joint news conference in Helsinki with Russian President Vladimir Putin that he was intrigued by the idea.
 "What he did is an incredible offer," said Trump.
 "He offered to have the people working on the case come and work with their investigators with respect to the 12 people.
 I think that’s an incredible offer."

-White House press secretary Sarah Sanders indicated to reporters at the Wednesday briefing that Trump was still weighing the idea of having McFaul and Bill Browder, a London-based financier and Putin critic, questioned by Russia, and if the idea had been discussed during the private conversation between Trump and Putin at their summit in Helsinki, Finland on Monday.
+White House press secretary Sarah Sanders indicated to reporters at the Wednesday briefing that Trump was still weighing the idea of having McFaul and Bill Browder, a London-based financier and Putin critic, questioned by Russia, as had been discussed in a private conversation between Trump and Putin at their summit in Helsinki on Monday.

 “There was some conversation about it, but there wasn't a commitment made on behalf of the United States.
 And the president will work with his team, and we'll let you know if there's an announcement on that front,” she said.